APPLICATIONS FOR 2017/18 ARE DUE THURSDAY, APRIL 6, 2017.

 Founded in 1998 , the Clay Studio offers a wide array of ceramics classes and workshops to adults and children of all skill levels; provides local ceramic artists with affordable access to studio space and professional quality equipment; hosts emerging and established national and international resident artists who share their ideas, experiences, and techniques with our students; and maintains a gallery space that presents monthly exhibitions of contemporary ceramics as well as showcases ceramic artwork made by resident and community artists.

-Now in its forth year, the Clay Studio of Missoula invites current students or recently graduates of the University of Montana with experience and an avid interest in ceramics to apply for the newly established Summer UM Student Residency.
-From June through August, the UM Resident will work in the community studio space, which consists of shared community studio area, and be given five shelves to store work and supplies.
+Now in its sixth year, the Clay Studio of Missoula invites current students or recently graduates of the University of Montana with experience and an avid interest in ceramics to apply for the newly established Summer UM Student Residency.
+From approximately mid-May through mid-August, the UM Resident will work in the community studio space, which consists of shared community studio area, and be given five shelves to store work and supplies.
 For the general public, this usually costs $125/mo plus an annual membership, but all these fees are waived for the UM Resident.

 Residency benefits/obligations include: